Who Is Rogel Aguilera-Mederos? Truck Driver Sentenced To 110 Years For Deadly Crash On I-70

 Attorneys for Aguilera-Mederos argued there is case law that should apply and would allow for the minimum sentence, in this case, to be decreased to 20 years.
 The judge disagreed, but did say it may be a case that may be appropriate for review.

-On Thursday, Gov. Polis responded to questions about the possibility of granting him clemency.
+On Thursday, Gov. Jared Polis responded to questions about the possibility of granting him clemency.

 “We review all clemency applications, we’ve yet to receive one from the individual but every clemency application that we receive, we review and make a determination,” he stated.